Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: -Apart Spaces Measure Invariance Proximity

 In this section we provide a quantifiable measure for invariance proximity of a subspace by studying the behavior of EDMD with respect to its dictionary.
 Since the true system dynamics is unknown, this measure must be based on the available data matrices~$X$ and~$Y$.
 To gain a deeper understanding about the behavior of the data-dictionary pair, we offer the following interpretation of the action of the solution $\Kedmd$ of the optimization~\eqref{eq:EDMD-optimization} as a projection from $\range(\dy)$ onto $\range(\dx)$.
 To see this, let $w \in \range(\dy)$ be a vector of the form of $\dy v$.
 Using~\eqref{eq:EDMD-closed-form},

 where we have used that $\dx \dx^\dagger$ is the projection operator on $\range(\dx)$.
 Using this projection viewpoint alongside~\eqref{eq:EDMD-optimization} reveals that the residual error $\| \dy - \dx \Kedmd\|_F$ of EDMD, and consequently its accuracy on the available data, depends of how close the subspaces $\range(\dx)$ and $\range(\dy)$ are.
 In fact, note that \begin{itemize} \item If $D$ spans a Koopman-invariant subspace, we have $\range(\dy)=\range(\dx)$ and the residual error of EDMD is equal to zero independently of the data (as long as Assumption~\ref{a:full-rank} holds).
-In this case, EDMD captures complete dynamical information about the evolution of the dictionary functions and the predictors~\eqref{eq:EDMD-predictor-dictionary}-\eqref{eq:EDMD-predictor-function} are exact; \item instead, if $\range(\dx) \perp \range(\dy)$, one can deduce that under Assumption~\ref{a:full-rank}, $\Kedmd = \mathbf{0_{N_d \times N_d}}$ and EDMD captures no information about the dynamics.
-In particular, the residual error $\| \dy - \Kedmd \dx\|_F = \|\dy\|_F$ amounts to $100 \%$ prediction error for $\dy$. \end{itemize} These observations suggests that the proximity of the vector spaces $\range(\dx)$ and $\range(\dy)$ can be used as a quantifiable characterization for invariance proximity of $\Span(D)$ and consequently the prediction accuracy of EDMD.
+In this case, EDMD captures complete dynamical information about the evolution of all functions in $\Span(D)$ and the predictor in~\eqref{eq:function-predictor} is exact; \item instead, if $\range(\dx) \perp \range(\dy)$, one can deduce that under Assumption~\ref{a:full-rank}, $\Kedmd = \mathbf{0_{N_d \times N_d}}$ and EDMD captures no information about the dynamics.
+In particular, the residual error $\| \dy - \Kedmd \dx\|_F = \|\dy\|_F$ amounts to $100 \%$ prediction error for $\dy$. \end{itemize}

+We illustrate next the aforementioned cases. \begin{example}\longthmtitle{Dependence of EDMD's Prediction on Data and Dictionary} {\rm Consider the discrete-time system $x^+ = 1 -x$ with state space $\Mc = \real$.
+Suppose that we gather $2m$ data snapshots ($m \in \naturals$) from a single trajectory with length $2m +1$ starting from the initial condition $x_0 = 0$.
+Hence, $X = [0,1,0,\ldots,1]^T$ and $Y = [1,0,1,\ldots,0]^T$.
+If we choose our dictionary as $D(x) = [1,x]$ (which spans a Koopman-invariant subspace), EDMD captures complete information about the dynamics.
+However, if we remove the constant function from the dictionary, the new dictionary snapshots matrices are equal to $X$ and $Y$, and span orthogonal subspaces.
+In this case, $\Kedmd = 0$ and EDMD does not capture any information about the dynamics. \oprocend } \end{example}

+These observations suggests that the proximity of the vector spaces $\range(\dx)$ and $\range(\dy)$ can be used as a quantifiable characterization for invariance proximity of $\Span(D)$ and consequently the prediction accuracy of EDMD.
 This motivates the following definition.

 \begin{definition}\longthmtitle{$\epsilon$-Apart Subspaces} Given $\epsilon \geq 0$, two vector spaces $S_1,S_2 \subseteq \real^p$ are \emph{$\epsilon$-apart} if $ \| \Pc_{S_1}v - \Pc_{S_2}v \|_2 \leq \epsilon \|v\|_2$, for all ${v \in S_1 \cup S_2}$. \oprocend \end{definition}